publiclab/publiclab-archive/notes/mehaky/02-22-2015/a-critical-look-at-sensor-journalism-could-it-change-the-landscape-of-reporting.md

 ---
-title: "A Critical Look At Sensor Journalism: Could it Change the Landscape of Reporting?"\ntagnames: 'sensor-journalism, first-time-poster'
+title: "A Critical Look At Sensor Journalism: Could it Change the Landscape of Reporting?"

+tagnames: 'sensor-journalism, first-time-poster'
 author: mehaky
 path: /notes/mehaky/02-22-2015/a-critical-look-at-sensor-journalism-could-it-change-the-landscape-of-reporting.md
 nid: 11612